 IT WAS INCREDIBLE.
 We weren’t the biggest but we were mighty and we sailed beautifully!
 We were a crew of three, me and the boys, Captain Tom who was a kind and caring young Brit and a hilarious Catalonian hippy called Andreau.
 The Three Musketeers were family as well as crew!
 As you can imagine, cooking and sailing don’t always go hand in hand and we experienced many an entertaining moment when Tom would yell down the hatch ‘Tack!’ or ‘Jibe!’ but too little too late, the galley and myself were covered in chocolate pudding… During the evenings I would fall asleep to the gentle rocking motion of the boat and in the mornings I would poke my head out of the hatch and be greeted by warm sunshine, a refreshing sea breeze and occasionally a new country!

 I now work on a much bigger yacht with a bigger crew who again have become my extended family!
 We’re a crew of Brits, South Africans and an Aussie, an awesome crew whom I’m so fortunate to have!
-This is my third season onboard this particular superyacht and having such a great bunch onboard means that they are very happy to play guinea pig for me and have me try out recipes which I and they may not be familiar with.
+This is my fifth season onboard this particular superyacht and having such a great bunch onboard means that they are very happy to play guinea pig for me and have me try out recipes which I and they may not be familiar with.
 It’s great practise for me, enabling me to get creative, be ambitious and add to my recipe collection!

 Working in this industry has taught me to cook in some of the most challenging situations.
 Storage can be difficult whilst at sea as well as having fresh produce during a passage.
 You’ll notice a lot of my recipes are done using tablespoons or teaspoons for measurements because scales simply do not measure correctly when there’s motion in the ocean!